Bayer soars on report of proposed $8 billion Roundup settlement | MarketScreener

 Bayer, which acquired Roundup and other glyphosate-based weedkillers as part of its $63 billion takeover of Monsanto last year, declined to comment.

-Bayer shares have lost more than a third, or roughly 30 billion euros (£27.87 billion or $34 billion), in market value since August last year, when a California jury in the first such lawsuit found that Monsanto should have warned of the alleged cancer risks from Roundup.
+Bayer shares have lost more than a third, or roughly 30 billion euros ($34 billion), in market value since August last year, when a California jury in the first such lawsuit found that Monsanto should have warned of the alleged cancer risks from Roundup.

 At 1012 GMT, the shares were up 4.8% at 66.02 euros, the top gainer on Germany's blue chip DAX 30 index.